 Safe handling techniques are very simple, but they are extremely effective at reducing risks.
 When lifting an object, the safe way to handle it starts with planning the lift.
 If it is particularly heavy, do you have a place to stop midway and adjust your grip?
 Should you use any form of mechanical aid?

-Next, it is important to remove any obstructions on the object, such as wrapping.
+Next, it is important to remove any obstructions to the object, such as wrapping.
 Following this, a stable position should be adopted.
 Ensure appropriate footwear with a good grip is worn, and be prepared to adjust the position of feet during the lift to maintain stability.
 Hug the object as close to the body as is comfortable, as this provides more friction than simply holding with the hands.
 Do not flex the back while lifting, and make sure you start from a position that slightly bends the back, hips, and knees.
-Squatting or stooping to pick something up can cause a lot of damage if the object is too heavy or you try and lift too quickly.
+Squatting or stooping to pick something up can cause a lot of damage if the object is too heavy or you try and lift it too quickly.

 While carrying a load, avoid leaning or bending the back.
 Turning by moving the feet is much safer, and you should keep your shoulders facing the same direction as your hips.
 Move smoothly, keeping the object close to the waist to stabilise the centre of mass by keeping the heaviest side near the body.
 Finally, make sure to always look forward while carrying a load - looking down and not paying attention will lead to not being able to avoid obstacles.

 Flexebee offers a Manual Handling of Objects Awareness training course for those working in a care environment that are regularly exposed to heavy lifting.
 This accompanies our Moving and Handling of People Awareness e-learning course, which focuses on the correct and safe way to move patients.
 Both are available as one-off courses or as a subscription-based service.
 For more training opportunities like these, take a look at our Health and Safety Essentials courses.